-Regional Communication Strategies Creation of content targeted at regional markets, including newsroom articles, human impact stories, videos, regional media outreach and DG interviews with local, regional and international press. ■ Strategic communications support around key regional events such as MENACW, Africa Climate Week, and IRENA's first Investment Forum for Southeast Asia 107 .
-Promotion and use of digital knowledge products Ongoing placement of IRENA e-books on selected e-stores. and information ■ 7 interactive stories developed and published. ■ 2 digital reports based on flagship publications developed and pending publication. ■ Technical papers section under the Education component of the website implemented.
-New irena.org website designed to cater for variety of content formats to be launched in Q4 2022.
+➤ Presentation by IRENA's Director-General in March 2022 at an in-person event co-hosted by the Governments of Germany, Norway, and the UAE, as well as separate presentations requested by the Governments of Chile, Italy, the United Kingdom, and United States of America.
+Presentations for non-Member organisations, including the African Union Development Bank, the Africa Renewable Energy Initiative, the Clingendael Institute, the 2022 Financial Times Hydrogen Summit, the German Institute for International and Security Affairs, the GIZ Hydrogen Diplomacy Initiative, the Spanish Energy Club, and the United Nations Global Compact in Poland.
+Podcasts including with the Columbia SIPA and Reuters/Aramco.
+Regional Communication Strategies Creation of content targeted at regional markets, including newsroom articles, human impact stories, videos, regional media outreach and DG interviews with local, regional, and international press. ■ Strategic communications support around key regional events such as MENACW, Africa Climate Week, and IRENA's first Investment Forum for Southeast Asia 124.
+Promotion and use of digital knowledge products and Ongoing placement of IRENA e-books on selected e- stores. information ■ 8 interactive stories developed and published.
+2 digital reports based on flagship publications developed and pending publication.
+Technical papers section under the Education component of the website implemented.
+New upgraded irena.org website successfully launched on 25 October 2022.